Ijeomacodes/Mentorness-PowerBI-Project/README.md

-# Mentorness-PowerBI-Project
-This project revolves around the analysis of the cost of living in various cities and countries across the globe.
-The dataset used for this analysis encompasses a wide range of economic indicators, from the price of basic commodities to the cost of housing, transportation, Education etc..

 Imagine a bustling city where the skyline is dotted with towering buildings, vibrant markets, and a diverse population.
 However, beneath this bustling exterior lies a pressing issue: the widening gap between the cost of living and average salaries.
 This scenario is not unique to one city but is echoed across many regions globally.